 As a crucial initiative for delivering high-quality pharmaceuticals to patients, Takeda added six steps to the sourcing process to assess supplier risks from a holistic perspective, including sustainability and business continuity risks.
 The standard diligence process evaluates whether there are potential risks in the areas of animal welfare, EHS, labor and human rights, financial health, corruption and bribery, data privacy and information security.
 While this is not a comprehensive list of the risks Takeda screens for, it provides an overview of the type of information business stake-holders can expect to receive to make well-informed decisions when it comes to supplier selection.

 If specific risks are identified during standard diligence, Takeda conducts enhanced diligence, with experts from across the company as well as external resources, as required.
-In FY2019, Takeda conducted due diligence across 2,183 suppliers.
 We also partnered with Takeda Business Services to design a more efficient and effective process for supplier registration and qualification, better ensuring the completion of due diligence and flagging of potential risks known as Integrated Due Diligence.

 We have also furthered the use of EcoVadis, a digital supplier-sustainability assessment and scorecard system, to help monitor the sustainability performance of strategic, high-risk or other types of suppliers.
 The platform enables us to monitor KPIs for suppliers as a basis for supplier engagement and improvement.
-In 2019, Takeda improved our use of the platform and gained access to an additional 123 EcoVadis scorecards.
 We see an opportunity to further advance supplier performance by increasing their ability to manage their own supply chain impacts.

 When we identify supplier sustainability risks related to Takeda’s Supplier Code of Conduct principles, or if a supplier receives a low score from EcoVadis, we begin a program of onsite labor, ethical, EHS and management system assessments based on PSCI protocols using third-party audit companies.
-In FY2019, Takeda conducted onsite assessments at 19 suppliers in six countries.
 These assessments result in corrective action plans (CAPs) to improve a supplier’s sustainability performance that are periodically reviewed by Takeda and the supplier.
-Since starting the supplier PSCI sustainability audit program in 2016, we have achieved a 33% CAP closure rate of all initial supplier audits, excluding any follow-up assessments.

 Ethical Sourcing and Supplier Risk Management help make sure that Takeda’s suppliers conduct business in line with our expectations, avoid exposing the business to any unnecessary risk and support the delivery of value beyond cost.